zflowers/CascadesCombine/README.md

 The way we calculate the amount of weighted events in  a bin is by creating the event weight branch in the dataframe and then summing the event weights in that bin.
 In principle SFs and corrections can be applied in the same way: just add a new branch that creates a new SF weight, multiply evtWt and SFevtwt into a new branch newEvtWt.
 Now the number of events in the bin will be the sum over newEvtWt branch.

 **Obey RDataFrame lazy execution**
-The Filters book operations (bin creation) on the dataframe but the result of that operation isn't acquired until an action on the dataframe is executed. action happens when you dereference a result, thistriggering the event loop.
-After the event loop  the result ptrs that hold what you want to filter etc. will be populated.
+The Filters book operations (bin creation) on the dataframe but the result of that operation isn't acquired until an action on the dataframe is executed.
+Action happens when you dereference a result, triggering the event loop.
+After the event loop  the result ptrs that hold what you want to filter (or count or sum etc.) will be populated.
 Don't trigger multiple event loops, the run time will blow up